 Sanford Health’s Child’s Voice Family Advocate provides counseling and other support to child victims of abuse and sexual assault and their non-offending family members.
 Last year, 231 families were provided with crisis intervention and support, attendance at interviews or case reviews, follow-up care, referrals to mental health and medical care, and other advocacy services.
 Research shows that ongoing support and access to comprehensive services are critical to a child’s comfort and ability to participate in an ongoing investigation, intervention, and treatment.

 Sioux Falls Area CASA recruits volunteers to advocate for abused and neglected children.
-Last year, 17,110 hours of service were provided and 100% of children served with an advocate did not re-enter the court system.
+Last year, 16,763 hours of service were provided and 98% of children served with an advocate did not re-enter the court system.
 CASA volunteers spend significantly more time with a child than a paid guardian or ad litem/attorney.
 A child with an advocate is more likely to find a safer, permanent home.